 The William Holden Foundation, named after the founder of the Safari Club, runs an animal orphanage for the conservation of the local antelope called the Bongo.
 The orphanage is located adjacent to the hotel and you can buy entry passes from the shop inside the hotel premises.

 Another very interesting (and fun!) thing to do here is the Forest Reserve Walking Safari.
 This safari is unique because it involves walking, unlike any other safari you may have been to.
 You will be escorted by armed wildlife rangers, for obvious reasons, as well as a naturalist who will show you around and provide necessary information about your surroundings.
 This is a 3 hour-long activity and best done early in the morning.
+Prep yourself for activities like these with this African safari packing guide.

 It really is not enough to spend a day at the Mount Kenya Safari Club to do justice to all that it has to offer.
 If we did not have further plans, we would have definitely spent another day here.
 But we were glad we decided to make a stop here, albeit for one night.
 The Safari club also makes for a great spot for a weekend getaway if you are looking for a break from the chaos of Nairobi city.
 Just drive down in your personal vehicle or hire a car to get you here.
 It is a wonderful way to come in touch with the Kenyan countryside without even having to go on a safari!
-The gorgeous natural surroundings, the magical view of Mount Kenya and the royal ambiance of the resort, all made our stay memorable before we moved on to our final destination – the Ol Pejeta Conservancy.
+The gorgeous natural surroundings, the magical view of Mount Kenya and the royal ambience of the resort, all made our stay memorable before we moved on to our final destination – the Ol Pejeta Conservancy.